Alexander Ovechkin: International play

 At the age of 16, Ovechkin played at the 2002 World U-17 Hockey Challenge, where he scored two hat tricks, one against Switzerland and one against the United States, and an assist.

 At the age of 17, when he was selected by Russian coach Viktor Tikhonov to play in the Česká Pojišťovna Cup EuroTour tournament, Ovechkin became the youngest skater ever to play for the Russian national team.
 In that tournament, he also became the youngest player ever to score for the national team.
 He also was selected to play at the 2002 IIHF World U18 Championships, in which he amassed 14 goals and four assists in eight games, leading Russia to a silver medal.
 Ovechkin now shares the single tournament goals record with Cole Caufield, who scored as many in seven games at the 2019 IIHF World U18 Championships.

 At the age of 18, Ovechkin was named captain of the junior Russian national team.
 Russia finished fifth in the tournament.
 In 2003, the team would go on to win a gold medal in the World Junior Championships.

 At the age of 19, Ovechkin was named to the Russian national team for the 2004 World Cup of Hockey, making him the youngest player to play in the tournament.

-Also at 19, Ovechkin was named captain of the junior team in the 2005 World Junior Ice Hockey Championships.
+That same year, Ovechkin was named captain of the junior team in the 2005 World Junior Ice Hockey Championships.
 The tournament, lasting from 25 December 2004 to 4 January 2005, was Ovechkin's third and last.
 At the conclusion of the tournament, he had collected seven goals, tied for the tournament lead.
 His team received the silver medal after losing the gold medal game to Canada on 4 January, and Ovechkin was named the Best Forward of the tournament as well as selected to the tournament All-Star team.
 In 2005, Ovechkin played in his first IIHF men's World Championships.
 He scored five goals and three assists, landing eighth in the top scorers list and sharing third place in goal scoring.

 In 2006, Ovechkin played in his first Winter Olympic Games.
 Although Russia came away from the games without a medal, Ovechkin scored five goals in the tournament, including the game-winner against Canada's Martin Brodeur, eliminating Canada from the tournament.
-Ovechkin was the only player not on the Swedish (gold medal winners) or Finnish (silver medal winners) teams to be named to the all-tournament team.
+Ovechkin was the only non-Swedish or Finnish player named to the all-tournament team, with the former two nations having won the gold and silver medals.